swimit/swim-academy/basics/services/README.md

 1. For every `Service` in the application, [declare](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/App.java#L11-L18) a `ServiceType<?>` instance in the plane.

 2. Identify all desired plane configuration properties.
 [Here](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/App.java#L26), we only set the application's port binding, so we can do this inline when running the Swim bundle (see [The Main Method](#the-main-method)).
-For more involved `Planes`, refer to the [documentation](TODO) on expressing and loading `Plane` configurations.
+We will cover more involved `Plane` configurations in the `join` services [example](https://github.com/swimit/swim-academy/tree/master/joins/services#writing-the-plane)

 # Data Ingestion